Vulnerability Classification: Zero Day and Others Explained

 Imagine if Bob can only enter the front yard, but he finds a secret staircase to climb up to the attic.
 The attic is only for special people, but Bob sneaked his way there.
 That is privilege escalation.
 He was supposed to have a small key, but now he's got the master key.
 This can happen when the computer system fails to check who is allowed to do what.

 All these vulnerabilities can be dangerous in real life.
-For big companies, including those dealing with healthcare data (HIPAA), government data (FedRAMP), or user privacy (GDPR), even a small crack can lead to big problems.
-Regular checks, patches, and strong security controls (like in SOC2 or ISO frameworks) help keep those cracks smaller or fix them fast.
+For big companies, including those dealing with sensitive healthcare, government, or personal data, even a small crack can lead to big problems.
+Regular checks, patches, and strong security controls help keep those cracks smaller or fix them fast.

 Frequently Asked Questions